Tuesday, January 28, 2014

 -- I made no change to defence.
 I just wanted to go over other possibilities and miscellaneous facts.

--- Nelinho who was known for his long range goal against Italy in the 1978 World Cup Finals was sometimes mentioned as an alternative to Leandro.
-In 1981, he had an infamous fight with Eder during a match between Atlético Mineiro and Cruzeiro in which turned into a massive brawl between the two teams, but only Nelinho was sent off during the mayhem.
-Tele Santana was at the stadium that day.
-Some said that it caused Nelinho a place on the 1982 team.
-Ironically, Nelinho joined Atlético Mineiro in 1982 not long after the incident, where he teamed up with Eder, Reinaldo, Luizinho and Toninho Cerezo.
-He turned 32 in the summer of 1982, but he was named Bola de Prata in 1983.
-His career was not done, but I did not know about his fitness in 1982 prior to the World Cup Finals as compared Leandro or Edevaldo.
+-- Nelinho, renowned for his long-range goal against Italy in the 1978 World Cup Finals, was occasionally mentioned as an alternative to Leandro for the right-back position in the Brazil squad.
+However, in 1981, Nelinho found himself involved in a notorious altercation with Eder during a match between Atlético Mineiro and Cruzeiro, resulting in a widespread brawl.
+Despite both players' involvement, Nelinho was the only one sent off.
+Coincidentally, Tele Santana was present at the stadium that day, and some speculated that the incident played a role in Nelinho missing out on the 1982 team.
+Ironically, Nelinho joined Atlético Mineiro in 1982, shortly after the aforementioned incident.
+There, he formed a formidable partnership with Eder, Reinaldo, Luizinho, and Toninho Cerezo.
+Although he turned 32 in the summer of 1982, Nelinho's performances earned him the Bola de Prata award in 1983, indicating his continued prowess.
+However, I lacked information regarding his fitness and condition prior to the 1982 World Cup Finals, especially when compared to Leandro and Edevaldo.
 His last cap was in 1980.
-He probably deserved to go ahead of Edevaldo, but Leandro of Flamengo should remain the starter in the World Cup Finals, turning Nelinho an unused bench player in the Finals.
+He probably deserved to go ahead of Edevaldo, but Leandro of Flamengo should remain the starter in the World Cup Finals, that would turn Nelinho an unused bench player in the Finals.
 So I decided against selecting him.
 Leandro was the youngest member of the 1982 team.

 Midfielders/Wingers

--- According to Zico in an interview, the midfield of Falcao, Toninho Cerezo, Socrates and Zico only played 15 minutes together in a friendly match against Ireland.
-Toninho Cerezo would be suspended for the first match in Spain.
-So Santana wanted to test his starting lineup in the friendly matches so Toninho Cerezo did not start and come off the bench.
-However, the chemistry between them was good in Spain.
+-- According to Zico's interview, the highly anticipated midfield quartet of Falcao, Toninho Cerezo, Socrates, and Zico only shared 15 minutes of playing time together in a friendly match against Ireland before the World Cup Finals.
+Unfortunately, Toninho Cerezo would be suspended for the first match in Spain, which prompted Tele Santana to experiment with different starting lineups in the friendly matches.
+As a result, Toninho Cerezo did not start but came off the bench.
 Careca was not in the game at that point.
 So he never played with the midfield quartet.

 -- Zico also cited the lack of right winger or midfielder probably put too much pressure on Leandro and affected the team.
 Zico himself tended to move to the center from the left, but often found himself as a right winger in Spain.
 On the left, the team had winger Eder who was drifting toward the wing while Junior cut inside and became a playmaking back.
 I did not solve the issue with an additional player.